 The Governing Council is a partnership between the schools and parents/caregivers.
 Consisting of the Principal, elected parents and teacher representatives, this body has a great deal of responsibility for the running of our school, the elected parents are your representatives.

 Our school has an active Governing Council.
 Parents are encouraged to attend.
 Vacancies often occur during the year and we invite you to consider becoming a member.
 The role of this body is to exercise a general overview of the wellbeing of the school and to assist the school decision-making processes.
 This includes curriculum, policy, and grounds development.

 Parents/caregivers may wish to raise issues from time to time.
 Issues regarding your child are to be firstly discussed with the class teacher.

 We welcome your feedback and ask that you use the following guidelines when raising an issue –

-- Bear in mind that you have one side of an issue
+- Keep in mind that you have one side of an issue.

-- Parents can use an advocate to assist them in raising an issue
+- Parents may use an advocate to assist them in raising an issue

 - The school can only deal with issues that are raised in this way.
 If we are not approached about any concerns, then we assume that all is well.